 Contracts Required to be Requisitioned

-A requisition is required for contracted services totaling $5,000 or more to facilitate required state reporting.
+A requisition (and purchase order) is required for all expenditure contracts (more than $0) to facilitate required state reporting.

 Printing Paid with State Appropriated Funds